zihzhan/microsoft-graph-docs/api-reference/v1.0/api/group-delta.md

 - If the property has never been set before it will not be included in the response at all.

 > **Note:** With this behavior, by looking at the response it is not possible to tell whether a property is changing or not.
-Also, the delta responses tend to be large because they contain all property values  - as shown in the [second example](#request-2) below.
+Also, the delta responses tend to be larger because they always contain the properties as initially requested - as shown in the [first](#example-1-initial-request-to-track-changes-on-the-default-set-of-properties) and [second](#example-2-initial-request-to-track-changes-on-selected-properties) examples below.

 #### Alternative: return only the changed properties